Mindgard/cli/README.md

 <a id="labels"></a>
 #### Labels

-We found that many image classifiers don't return probabilities for all classes, and that a config is required to make sure we're aware of all the labels and tensor indexes for the classes you're going to send us.
+Many image classifiers don't return probabilities for all classes.
+A config is required to make sure we're aware of all the labels and tensor indexes for the classes you're going to send us.

 For a eurosat model,
 ```